The Jon Richardson Show

-The Jon Richardson Show was a weekly radio show on BBC 6 Music, which was created due to the departure of Russell Howard from The Russell Howard Show, which Jon Richardson co-hosted with Russell.
+The Jon Richardson Show is a weekly radio show on Absolute Radio, previously on BBC 6Music, which was created due to the departure of Russell Howard from The Russell Howard Show, which Jon Richardson co-hosted with Russell.
 The show was broadcast on Sundays from 10 am to 1 pm.
 It was co-hosted by Matt ("Fordie") Forde, who usually joined Jon at 12 noon.

 On Sunday 7 February 2010, Richardson announced that after three and a half years on 6 Music, he would be leaving the station after the 7 March show.
 He said he didn't want "to get typecast as a DJ", as he is a comic.
 He went on to state "I've loved doing it, so I'd love to do more radio at some point", but after he has asserted himself further as a stand-up comic.

 On Sunday 7 March 2010, the last show aired.

 Features

 Guest Comedian, each week Jon invites a different comedian each week to join him in the studio for usually at least the first hour of the show.
 Rarely, two or more comedians may also be featured, such as Pappy's Fun Club.

 Cheer up Jon, Mark Olver finds someone who would cheer Jon up and they join him on air.
 These guests have included a Dyson engineer (due to Jon's admiration of the Dyson Airblade handdryer), the current Sheriff of Nottingham, and the lady who coined the phrase "a dog is for life, not just for Christmas" for the Dog's Trust.
 As of June 2009, this feature no longer appeared on the show, but currently continues under a Christmas theme.